Free Crochet Owl Pattern

 {…}: number shown inside these brackets equals the number of total stitches at the end of each round

-Free Crochet Owl Pattern – Let’s Get Started!
+Free Crochet Owl Pattern – Step by Step!

 You may find these Amigurumi tutorials handy before you get started with this free crochet owl pattern.
 And don’t forget to watch my step by step video tutorials for extra help with my patterns.